cortesi/tenx/README.md

 - Preflight checks to ensure the project is consistent before prompting.
 - Post-patch checks with automated model feedback and retry on failure.
 - Undo, retry and re-edit steps in the session.
+- Model agnostic - swap models on the fly, mid-conversation.
 - Built-in support for models from OpenAI, Anthropic, DeepInfra, DeepSeek, xAI, Google and Groq, and local models through tools like Ollama.
 - Built on **libtenx**, a Rust library for building AI-assisted coding tools.